 Located on Wick Avenue, the YSU Foundation, WYSU-FM, and the Office of Research, External Affairs, Government Relations and Economic Development are housed in Melnick.

 Meshel Hall, dedicated January 1986, houses expanded facilities for academic and administrative computer use that broaden Youngstown State University's educational programs.
 The state-of-the-art center is for instruction, research and application in advanced computer technology that serves the entire University community.

 The four-story steel, concrete, stone and glass structure contains 90,100 square feet of space and is located to the west of the Wick Avenue Parking Deck with its main access and entry by the Stavich Family Bridge over Wick Avenue.
 The building contains 5 classrooms, 13 specialized computerized laboratories, and 89 faculty & staff offices.
 The Office of University Bursar, the Office of Financial Aid and Scholarships, the Office of the Registrar, the Penguin Service Center, and the Office of Records are located on the second floor.

 The first floor of Meshel Hall was recently renovated to include digital speech capture labs, team innovation lab, media production labs, public speech tutoring center, and a state-of-the-art, 50-Seat multimedia communication classroom.

 The Department of Computer and Information Systems is located on the third floor.
-The fourth floor houses the University's main computer facilities and Computer Center staff.
+The majority of the fourth floor houses the University's main computer facilities and Computer Center staff.